photograph by Steve Ahlquist

 Andre: A 287g agreement is an agreement between local law enforcement and ICE.
 The sheriff has the power to make that decision through policy.
 The agreement essentially protects the racist actions of police officers so they can pick and choose who they would like to target, arrest, and run a background check to see if they have potentially any criminal charges— which police officers do anyway—but also to see if they have an immigration status for which they could then be detained by ICE.
 It’s a way of creating these protections for police officers to continue to act racist—to specifically target people of color and black folks and arrest them under the potential assumption that they would have past criminal charges and then expect them to be held accountable for these charges in a different way after they have served their time.
 I say this without feeling like people should have to serve time in jail at all, but in general, because this is the system that we have, that is how the 287g agreements act out these protections and this continued racism in the criminal justice system.

-The Indy: What are the best ways to end these agreements?
+The Independent: What are the best ways to end these agreements?
 And what is the importance of direct action in this campaign?

 Andre: These agreements can be ended at any time.
 It’s very simple.
 The people within their own communities need to hold their elected officials accountable and let them know that they are not interested in these agreements existing and harming the people both in their immediate community and the communities that are neighboring them.
 The best way to start that is education: being aware of whether you have a 287g or IGSA agreement, determining who the person was who made that decision, making sure that person is very aware that you do not want this agreement, and working with other elected officials—who have more clout—to get that person not to make these agreements.
 I think direct action plays a role here because there are people like me who don’t always benefit from this unjust system because of my racial identity and how I navigate the world.
 In some ways, I’m very aware of the privileges I do have, but I’m not always going to have access to elected officials or be taken seriously for whatever reason, whether it be gender or race, age, just because those biases exist.
 I’m never going to get into a room or sit down for a conversation where my thoughts and opinions are taken very seriously, but I also believe that as a person who currently has bodily privilege and the ability to take action, I should.
 I want to utilize the resources that I have, which isn’t a lot.
 I can’t hire a lawyer to sue, I can’t vote in Massachusetts to vote that sheriff out, and I can’t have a say in public hearings as to whether I agree to these agreements, because I’m just not taken seriously.
 So the best thing I can do is to use my body in a way that I can raise awareness about these unjust conditions.

-The Indy: What has your experience been through the legal process?
+The Independent: What has your experience been through the legal process?

 Andre: It’s been awful.
 But it’s also awful for lots of other people who are going through the system who don’t have as much support as I have.
 It’s very privileged to have an entire team of people who are supporting me through this process.
 In some ways, direct action makes people put you on this pedestal when you don’t need to be.
 There is no reason for that to exist when there are lots of people in this system who are not given the attention and resources that they deserve, so it’s good to acknowledge that too.
 I’m the only one who is going to trial to fight the ten day sentence.
 My lawyer seems hopeful, but I’ve just been in the courtroom so many times—and not even how I’ve been treated, I’ve just seen how they treat other people in the courtroom in that system so awfully that I don’t really have as much hope as my lawyer.
 But for me, it’s another way to raise awareness about these agreements and Sheriff Hodgson and how awful he is and how he is the person who is making these decisions—not only for Bristol County but for other counties—and is also just a really racist person.

-The Indy: My understanding is that you’re contesting these charges by going to court.
+The Independent: My understanding is that you’re contesting these charges by going to court.
 Why are you going to trial?

 Andre: I’m going to trial because it’s definitely a privilege to be able to engage in process even if it’s not always the most just.
 It’s another opportunity to raise awareness about these 287g agreements and ICE’s involvement with Bristol Country and how Sheriff Hodgson is the person who makes these agreements with ICE that impact people who don’t have a say as to whether or not they even agree to how that will impact their community.

-The Indy: What advice would you give activists around the country who are looking to end 287g agreements in their own counties?
+The Independent: What advice would you give activists around the country who are looking to end 287g agreements in their own counties?

 Andre: If people are interested in fighting these agreements, I would say a few things.
 The first is just know who your people are.
 Be very aware that the ways in which they will surveil you or intimidate you are much different than the ways that you are prepared to deal with.
 So just make sure you are very clear with who your people are so that you still feel safe in your community when other people outside of it are trying to make you feel like you don’t have any power or the ability to make change.
 Also determine how much you are willing to lose and give up doing this work because there are so many people who have been doing this work for so long who don’t have a lot of the things that you would imagine a normal life quote unquote would look like.
 Come into this work humbly and recognize that people have already sacrificed so much for you even to participate and just create space for that within yourself.
 And if you’re somebody who has been doing this work for a really long time and are really interested in shifting your targets and the work that you’re doing, don’t give up even though it’s really hard because it’s going to get very hard and it’s very scary but remember that everybody is so appreciative.

-The Indy: What kind of community support are you looking for?
+The Independent: What kind of community support are you looking for?

 Andre: I think it would be great if people are able to come to the trial to support me but also to support the other people in the courtroom who are going through the court process that day.
 So don’t feel like you have to spend the whole time in the trial with me.
 Feel free to move about the court and sit in and bear witness to what is happening to other people.
 We’re also asking people, if you are coming and if you are able, to bring cash to help pay other people’s fines who are going through the court that day.
 It’s also just an interesting time to see so many people I love organizing around providing support and not organizing around a campaign.
 For people to observe and respect that is so important and valuable in our movement work.
 I feel like it gets undervalued.
 There are literally tons of people organizing around providing support not just for me, but for everybody who is going to be in that courtroom that day.
 I just think this is like a learning moment for myself included, and for everyone doing this work, about the ways we can shift how much we’ve been utilizing action culture to actually enact a culture of care.
 And if people are interested in joining some sort of care team, they can email [email protected].
 And people can write letters of support.
 There’s a generated one that people can just sign their name, but writing personal ones are also helpful for me.
 And if people are interested in supporting undocumented people, people can donate to AMOR or join one of AMOR’s teams if they are local to Rhode Island.
 Support other groups or local teams that provide this kind of support to undocumented community members.
 Do anything.
 Do anything.
 Please.

-The Indy: Anything else you’d like to emphasize or highlight?
+The Independent: Anything else you’d like to emphasize or highlight?

 Andre: I just want people to be aware that these agreements exist—and they might exist where you live—and that we can still fight them.
 Even though Sheriff Hodgson and other people who are in positions of power are able to make decisions through policy, it doesn’t mean we have to accept them.
 And we don’t have to accept how they are implemented in a harmful way.